 Where to Stay on the Black Isle

-With the Black Isle being so close to Inverness, it’s certainly possible to stay in Inverness and visit the Black Isle as a day trip from Inverness.
+With the Black Isle being so close to Inverness, it’s easy to base yourself in the city and visit the Black Isle as a day trip from Inverness.
 If you wish to do that, check out Inverness hotel listings on booking.com here.

 If you would like to stay on the Black Isle, we can recommend either Home Farm Bed and Breakfast or The Factor’s House, both of which are well rated by visitors.
 The latter in particular is a favourite of ours, we loved the warm welcome, comfortable rooms and delicious breakfast (the hardest part is choosing what to have!).